Suggested Dream11 Team for Royal Parma Cricket Club vs Kingsgrove Milan Cricket Club - ECS Rome 2020

 ECS T10 Rome Dream 11 Fantasy Suggestions (Royal Parma Cricket Club vs Kingsgrove Milan Cricket Club)

-Fantasy Suggestion #1: Sukhraj Singh, Ahmad Raza Amjad, Ali Usman, Mehmoor Javed, Bentota Joy Perera, Zahid Hussain Cheema, Attiq Ur Rehman, Warnakulasuriya Tharindu Niman Fernando, Rajmani Singh, Sukhpal Singh
+Fantasy Suggestion #1: Harkamal Singh, Sami Ullah, Hardeep Singh, Mehmoor Javed, Joy Perera, Zahid Cheema, Dinuk Samarawickrama, Attiq Ur Rehman, Rajmani Singh, Jabrar Afzal, NNDS Paththuwadura

-Fantasy Suggestion #2: Sadeeth Varadharajah, Ahmad Raza Amjad, Sami Ullah, Mehmoor Javed, Bentota Joy Perera, Zahid Hussain Cheema, Attiq Ur Rehman, Gohar Nisar, Rajmani Singh, Sukhpal Singh
+Fantasy Suggestion #2: Sadeeth Varadharajah, Hanain Hamid, Hardeep Singh, Mehmoor Javed, Joy Perera, Zahid Cheema, Attiq Ur Rehman, Sheraz Afzal, Rajmani Singh, Jabrar Afzal, NNDS Paththuwadura